Dapo-Obembe/LindaIkejihtml/README.md

 This the static files of the blog developed by Dapo Obembe from scratch.
 The WordPress version of the blog is a private repo and can be made available on request only.

-See demo of the WordPress here: URL-TO-THE-BLOG
+See demo of the WordPress theme here: https://libtheme.alphawebconsult.com/

 ## Screenshot